wongjn/drupal-project/README.md

 The `composer create-project` command passes ownership of all files to the project that is created.
 You should create a new git repository, and commit all files not excluded by the .gitignore file.
+There is also a post create-project script that will create boilerplate code from the `boilderplate` directory; see `boilerplate.php` for implementation details.

 ## What does the template do?